-Registration deadlines are as follows: Fall 2019 registration is due July 20th; Spring 2020 registration is due December 14th; Summer 2020 registration is due April 15th.
-Due dates for tuition can be found in the Tuition and Fees section below.
-A schedule of courses and a list of descriptions of courses for a given trimester will be uploaded to the AJR website in advance of registration - https://ajrsem.org/students/registration-materials/.
+All students (on-site and on leave of absence) are required to register.
+A schedule of courses and a list of descriptions of courses for a given trimester will be uploaded to the AJR website in advance of registration - https://ajr.edu/students/registration-materials/.